bioinfolabic/protein_folding_datasets/README.md

 ## Program Heamap Kabsch RMSD
 ### ▪ dataset_heatmap_kabsch.py:
 Python program that, from the pathways, creates a .npy array from which the initial and final heatmaps will be created.
-To run the program simply change the following data by the desired input files:
+Before run the program, change the following data by the desired input files:

 ```
 number_pathway = 1000                                                 # number of datasets / pathways